wireservice/agate-charts/docs/tutorial.rst

 Loading the data
 ================

-Now let's load the dataset into an :class:`agate.Table`.
-We'll use an :class:`agate.TypeTester` so that we don't have to specify every column, but we'll force the :code:` Date` column to be a date since it is in a known format.
+Now let's load the dataset into an :class:`.Table`.
+We'll use an :class:`.TypeTester` so that we don't have to specify every column, but we'll force the :code:` Date` column to be a date since it is in a known format.

 .. code-block:: python

     import agate
+    import fever

     tester = agate.TypeTester(force={
         ' Date': agate.Date('%Y-%m-%d')